 Confucius lived in a time when tradition was crumbling and individualism was rising.7 Our time is similar, insofar as there has been a breakdown of tradition since the counter-culture movement of the 1960s.
 So the time has come to rediscover the classics, restore tradition, etc. This isn’t an entirely conscious process, we don’t make a conscious effort to restore tradition; it would be more accurate to say that we spontaneously gravitate toward tradition and the classics.
 Likewise, Smith says that Confucius wasn’t fully conscious of what he was doing; it was only clear in retrospect, only clear to posterity.8

-Rediscovering the classics entails choosing what should be considered a classic, organizing the classics, etc. This is what Confucius did, and this is also what Phlit does.
+Rediscovering the classics entails selecting the classics, organizing the classics, etc. This is what Confucius did, and this is also what Phlit does.
 “Though Confucius did not author Chinese culture,” Smith writes, “he was its supreme editor.
 Winnowing the past, underscoring here, playing down or discarding there, reordering and annotating throughout, he brought his culture to a focus.”9 In order to transmit the cultural heritage, it must be simplified, organized, brought to a focus; you can’t transmit everything, just as a traveler can’t put all his belongings in his suitcase, only the most essential items.

 As we choose what items to transmit, we’re apt to select those that agree with our views.
 Organizing the classics is a creative act; it means promoting certain views.
 For Confucius, as for me, philosophy means ‘teaching the new by resurrecting the old,’ so when I read that quote, it struck a chord with me, it prompted me to think, “Hey!
 That’s exactly what I’m doing!” and so I used it as an epigraph.
 Confucius called himself “a lover of the ancients,” an admirer of the Golden Age of the Zhou Dynasty, as we today might admire the Periclean Age or the Renaissance.